Exhibition Stand Design Ideas

 This serves as a reminder that common materials can be used intelligently to add new, eye-catching dimensions to exhibition displays.

-Created as part of London Design Week, Patternity have created a graphic climbing wall for London’s Ace Hotel.
-A climbing wall isn’t something we thought we’d cover as part of an exhibition design blog, but the attraction has generated a lot of attention due to the new graphic design applied to relatively well-known piece of sports equipment.
+Created as part of London Design Week, Patternity has created a graphic climbing wall for London’s Ace Hotel.
+A climbing wall isn’t something we thought we’d cover as part of an exhibition design blog, but the attraction has generated a lot of attention due to the new graphic design applied to a relatively well-known piece of sports equipment.